MLHale/nebraska-gencyber-modules/First_principle/README.md

-# Includes lesson plans and Cyber Security first principles
+# Includes lesson plans and modules for Cyber Security first principles